 Auxiliary grant program.
 The state should assume full responsibility for the cost of the auxiliary grant program for elderly persons and people with disabilities.

 Licensure and regulation of group homes.
-VML urges the state to continue to work with local governments to assure adequate licensure and regulatory requirements to meet resident and community needs are in place to assure community safety and well-being.
+VML urges the state to continue to work with local governments to assure adequate licensure and regulatory requirements are in place to assure community safety and well-being.